lowleveldesign/debug-recipes/guides/using-windbg.md

 ### Stack

 Stack grows from high addresses to lower.
-Thus, when you see addresses bigger than the frame base (such as `ebp+C`) they usually refer to the function arguments.
-Smaller addresses (such as `ebp-20`) usually refer to local function variables.
+Thus, when you see addresses bigger than the frame base (such as ebp+C) they usually refer to the function arguments.
+Smaller addresses (such as ebp-20) usually refer to local function variables.

 To display stack frames use the **k** command.
 The **kP** command will additionally print function arguments if private symbols are available.
 The **kbM** command outputs stack frames with first three parameters passed on the stack (those will be first three parameters of the function in x86).

-When there are many threads running in a process it's common that some of them have same call stacks.
-To better organize list call stacks we can use the **!uniqstack** command.
+When there are many threads running in a process it's common that some of them have the same call stacks.
+To better organize call stacks we can use the **!uniqstack** command.
 Adding **-b** parameter adds first three parameters to the output, **-v** displays all parameters (but requires private symbols).

 To switch a local context to a different stack frame we can use the `.frame` command: